 This condition may rarely be triggered by campylobacter infection, one of the causes of traveller's diarrhoea.
 It affects the nerves throughout your body and limbs, causing weakness and sensory problems.
 See the separate leaflet called Guillain-Barré syndrome for more details.

 During an episode of traveller's diarrhoea, certain medicines that you may be taking for other conditions or reasons may not be as effective.
 This is because the diarrhoea and/or being sick (vomiting) mean that reduced amounts of the medicines are taken up (absorbed) into your body.

 Examples of such medicines are those for epilepsy, diabetes and contraception.
 Speak with your doctor or practice nurse before you travel if you are unsure of what to do if you are taking other medicines and develop diarrhoea.

 As mentioned above, symptoms are usually short-lived and the illness is usually mild with most people making a full recovery within in few days.
 However, a few people with traveller's diarrhoea develop persistent (chronic) diarrhoea that can last for one month or more.
 It is also possible to have a second 'bout' of traveller's diarrhoea during the same trip.
 Having it once does not seem to protect you against future infection.

 How can I avoid traveller's diarrhoea?

 - Avoid uncooked meat, shellfish or eggs.
-Avoid salads and peeled fruit
+Avoid peeled fruit and vegetables (including salads).

 - Be careful about what you drink.
 Don't drink tap water, even as ice cubes.